Features and Examples of Using Various Summation Types

 where b1 and a1 are elements selected in dimensions.
 The expression is defined based on the existing cube fact.

-Described further are various types of summation using the same input data and the defined formula.
+The following are various types of summation using the same input data and the defined formula.

 The calculated value is underlined in red.
 The parent elements are located in the B1:B4 and C1:E1 cells, and the child elements are located in the C2:E4 range.
-As you can see, the result includes all parent and children values.
+As you can see, the result includes all parent and child values.

 The calculated value is underlined in red.
 The parent elements are located in the B1:B4 and C1:E1 cells, and the child elements are located in the C2:E4 range.
 As you can see, the parent values have not been used to calculate the result.

 The calculated value is underlined in red.
-To understand the calculation, let us look at the dimension element identifiers.
-The b1 element has identifier 2, therefore elements with identifiers starting from 2 were used for the dimension1 (these are b2 and b4).
-The a1 element has identifier 1, therefore elements with identifiers starting from 1 were used for the dimension2 (these are a2 and a4).
-The result also includes the values of children, which are at the intersection of the parent elements meeting the condition (matched identifiers).
+To understand the calculation, look at the dimension element identifiers.
+The b1 element has the 2 identifier, therefore elements with identifiers starting from 2 were used for the dimension1 (these are b2 and b4).
+The a1 element has the 1 identifier, therefore elements with identifiers starting from 1 were used for the dimension2 (these are a2 and a4).
+The result also includes the values of child elements, which are at the intersection of the parent elements meeting the condition (matched identifiers).
 The value of the element defined in the formula is used for calculation (b1|a1).
 This implies: 1000 + 100 + 300 + 10 + 30 + 1 + 1 + 1 + 1 = 1444.
 The values included in the result except for b1|a1 are underlined in green.

 See also: